Community Chest Grants

 - Items that would only benefit ‘individuals’ and not the group (e.g. sports kits)

-- Projects that have previously received Community Chest funding in the same financial year
+- Projects that have previously received Community Chest or Zero Carbon Communities grant funding in the same financial year

 - Non-native flower tubs